dedenkof/portfolio-cases/README.md

 - slider-cards

 Vanilla JS implementation of a card slider with an active card on a large part of the screen and displaying the remaining slides on a smaller part of the screen.
 By clicking on the slide, a smooth transition to another card.
-(Open with Live Serever VS Code)

 - slider-vertical

 Vertical slider with change of description and image with cross-motion effect.

+- tasklist-drag-n-drop

+Task list implemented using HTML Drag and Drop API